4th of July Cookies are red velvet cookies made with just 5 easy ingredients to create soft, chewy festive cookies that all the kids will love!

 - Plenty To Share!
 This recipe yields about two dozen cookies.
 Plenty to feed all of your guests at your 4th of July party!

-The ingredient list for these cookies are short and sweet, which is sometimes exactly what we all need from time to time!
+The ingredient list for these cookies is short and sweet, which is sometimes exactly what we all need from time to time!
 To make a batch all you need is:

 - Boxed Red Velvet Cake Mix – The red base to this 4th of July cookies recipe!